Table of Contents

 - Astringents: Constrict tissues; styptic.

 - Deobstruent: Removing obstructions; having power to clear or open the natural ducts of the fluids and secretions of the body.
-It clear obstruction from liver and gall bladder and cleanses them.
+It clear obstruction from the liver and gall bladder and cleanses them.

 - Depurative: Purifying agent.